 Relationship between the Newly Hired Clinical Instructors' Demographic Profile and their Perceived Extent of Orientation Manual Implementation in terms of RLE

 This section examines the relationship between the newly hired clinical instructors’ demographic profile and their perceived extent of orientation manual implementation specifically in terms of RLE policies.
-By analyzing factors such as age, employment status, and years of experience alongside their assessments of RLE implementation, this part of the study aims to determine whether demographic characteristics influence how instructors understand and apply the orientation guidelines.
+By analyzing factors such as age, employment status, and years of experience alongside their assessments of RLE implementation, this part of the study aims to determine whether demographic characteristics influence instructors’ understanding and appication the orientation guidelines.

 Table 6